Sky Raiders (1931 film)

 Sky Raiders is a 1931 film directed by Christy Cabanne and starring Lloyd Hughes and Marceline Day.
-Produced by Columbia Pictures, it was filmed at Grand Central Air Terminal, now Grand Central Airport, in Glendale, California.
+Produced by Columbia Pictures, it was filmed at Grand Central Air Terminal, later Grand Central Airport in Glendale, California.

 Plot

-Hughes plays Bob, a daredevil aviator in love with Grace (Day).
-Bob's reckless behavior and addiction to alcohol causes the death of Grace's brother, and Bob subsequently loses his job and Grace's love.
+Bob, a daredevil aviator, is in love with Grace.
+His reckless behavior and addiction to alcohol causes the death of Grace's brother, and Bob subsequently loses his job and Grace's love.
 Bob puts his life back together and catches a gang of hijackers who were robbing gold shipments from mid-air flights.